From gritty cities to tiny island beaches, a whiskey-filled tour of the beauty of Scotland.

 - Starting in Glasgow and ending in Edinburgh was perfect for us, since we found Edinburgh so charming and Glasgow less so.
 But Scotland is pretty small.
 You can take a bus from either city to the other quickly and easily if you’re trying to catch flights.

 - Prepare for all kinds of weather.
 Even in the height of summer, we encountered chilly winds and rain in between bright sun and considerable humidity.
 Layers upon layers kept us comfortable, and were easy to fit in our backpacks with just one laundry stop in the middle.
+Mary Claire is a huge fan of her “snack scarf” – keeps you warm and has a hidden pocket for snacks or documents while you’re out on the road.

 - We highly recommend Rabbie’s Tours – they are affordable, very informative, and really fun.
 The local guides clearly love the places they take you, and it’s an easy and enjoyable way to see more of the country without having to drive.